trigaten/Learn_Prompting/docs/intermediate/least_to_most.md

 ### Results

-While Chain of Thought breaks down to an accuracy of 34% word 12 words, Least to Most prompting manages to keep performance up at 74% (the paper uses text-davinci-002 as a model).
+On the last letter concatenation problem wiith 12 words, Chain of Thought is 34% accurate, while Least to Most is 74% accurate (the paper uses text-davinci-002 as a model).

 ## Example: compositional generalization (SCAN)

 The SCAN benchmark (@lake2018scan) requires the model to convert natural language to sequences of actions.
-For example, the sentence "run left and walk twice" would be translated to "TURN_LEFT + RUN + WALK * 2."
+For example, the sentence "run left and walk twice" would be translated to "TURN_LEFT + RUN + WALK * 2".
 Language models perform especially poorly when confronted with sequences that are longer than those in the training set.

 ### First attempt: Standard prompting